nirtzur/resque-analytics/README.md

 == Installation

-Requires resque '~> 1.25.1'
+Requires resque '~> 1.25.1', and googlecharts '~> 1.6.8'

 Add the following to your gemfile:

-  gem 'resque-analytics'
+  gem 'resque-analytics', require: 'resque-analytics/server'

 == Usage